-In early 2016 the AIDF reviewed and amended its strategic plan to mitigate the risks which the AIDF might pose to the Diocese, given that the AIDF is guaranteed by the Diocese.
-These strategies have continued to be developed and refined over 2017 as its operations grow to meet the needs of the wider Diocese and the changing regulatory environment.
+The AIDF Board approved its strategic plan in 2016 to mitigate the risks, which the AIDF might pose to the Diocese, given that the Diocese guarantees the AIDF.
+These strategies are reviewed annually and have continued to be refined to reflect the growth in operations and to meet the needs of the wider Diocese and the changing regulatory environment.